As ERCOT issues back-to-back conservation alerts, some report higher bills despite efforts

 Rhodes said with a record-breaking summer like we're seeing, supply and demand for energy are nearly catching up to each other.

-"What we're looking at in those charts is we're looking at a line that shows how much power we can make versus how much power that it looks like we are going to want to consume," said Rhodes.
+"What we're looking at in those charts is we're looking at a line that shows how much power we can make versus how much power that it looks like we are going to want to consume," Rhodes said.

-Plenty of you at home, sounded off on social media, saying you've seen higher utility costs, despite conservation efforts.
+Plenty of Central Texans sounded off on social media, saying they've been seeing higher utility costs, despite conservation efforts.

-"We're a public utility, we generate power, that helps our customers.
-That's why our rates are as low as any in Texas minus El Paso, which I think has got us beat by maybe a cent or two," said Mitchell.
+"We're a public utility, we generate power – that helps our customers.
+That's why our rates are as low as any in Texas minus El Paso, which I think has got us beat by maybe a cent or two," Mitchell said.

-Efforts like cutting back on using your oven, dishwasher or kicking the thermostat up a couple degrees help.
+Efforts like cutting back on using ovens and dishwashers or kicking the thermostat up a couple degrees can help.

-Austin Energy has a way to remotely do some of this for you should you opt in to the "Power Partner" program.
-It allows the utility to change your thermostat on high-use days.
+Austin Energy has a way to remotely do some of this for customers that opt into the "Power Partner" program.
+It allows the utility company to change customers' thermostats on high-use days.

 "It's a couple of ticks, it's a few degrees, you know, just a little bit here.
 And if for any reason, I'm like, 'Now, I'm not down for that today,' I just turn it right back down.
 It's not, it's not any big deal.
-It's all voluntary," said Mitchell.
+It's all voluntary," Mitchell said.

-According to Austin Energy's website, you can also opt out of the "Power Partner" program later.
+According to Austin Energy's website, customers can also opt out of the "Power Partner" program later.

-As far as the state grid this summer, both agree it's holding up well and we haven't come close to emergency responses yet.
+As far as the state grid this summer, both Rhodes and Mitchell agree that it's holding up well and we haven't come close to emergency responses yet.

-"If it escalates further, then you look into those controlled outages that ERCOT would mandate," said Mitchell.
+"If it escalates further, then you look into those controlled outages that ERCOT would mandate," Mitchell said.

-Each noted a little conservation from each person can make a big impact.
+Both noted that a little conservation from each person can make a big impact.